alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/object_detection.md

 - `sectors/object_detection`: Folder containing the built application.
 It is split into files for loading into different FPGA memory regions.

-- `sectors/images.txt`: Tells the FPGA which memory regions to use for loading the binaries in the `sectors/..` folder.
+- `Images-object_detection.txt`: Tells the FPGA which memory regions to use for loading the binaries in the `sectors/...` folder.

 ### Add custom input